 This is YOUR class cell-fie.
 You can be as crafty as you want, and use whichever supplies you desire.

 During our cell division unit, we had chromosomes instead of a nucleus, and the centrioles appeared in our animal cell.
-During our protein synthesis unit, we had a whole lotta mRNA and amino acids.
-During cell respiration, we had ATP molecules.
+While learning protein synthesis, we had a whole lotta mRNA and amino acids.
+When working through cell respiration, we had ATP molecules.

-You can make it as big or as small as you’d like depending on how much space you have.
+You can make the cell-fie model as big or as small as you’d like depending on how much space you have.
 You can use an old bulletin board with thumbtacks, a whiteboard with magnets, or a felt board with velcro.

 My biggest tip is to have students place the items themselves to see how they do and discuss.
 Have the class work with each other to determine where your next piece will go… If you build your class cell-fie as a bellringer activity a couple times each unit as your class learns and the cell-fie grows, you will not ever look back!